Man films his ex partner and another man in bed, then posts it to Facebook

 The Nelson stock car driver was today convicted on charges of causing harm by posting digital communications and unlawfully being in a building.
 He must now wait to see if the Restorative Justice process to which he has been referred will alter the sentencing outcome.

-The 24-year-old today admitted the charges, which occurred as a result of the end of Winstanley's relationship with the victim only days earlier, in the Nelson District Court.
+The 24-year-old today admitted the charges, which occurred as a result of the end of Winstanley's relationship with the victim in January, in the Nelson District Court.

 At about 5am on Sunday, March 6 this year, Winstanley entered the victim's house and went to her bedroom where she lay sleeping.
 Police prosecution said he did not have permission to be there.